lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-03-Small-Challenges-I.md

 His approach may appeal particularly to users of type theory systems, but defining multiplication looks difficult and he doesn't cover it.
 He does refer to another paper, [The real numbers as a wreath product](https://doi.org/10.1016/0001-8708(75)90115-2) by Faltin et al., praising it as a promising approach although requiring the dreaded equivalence classes: Iit might be just the thing for Isabelle/HOL.
-I know that we have the reals already.
+I know that we have the reals already, but it looks like fun.

 ### A simple proof that π is irrational